Input Handling

 Prysm supports flexible input handling.
 The input handling gives you the following benefits out of the box:

-• Detects all Views under a given mouse/touch pointer event and picks which one of them should receive the event dynamically.
+Viewsunder a given mouse/touch pointer event and picks which one of them should receive the event dynamically. - Tracks the currently focused

-• Supports mouse, touch, keyboard, and gamepad events.
+Viewand forwards keyboard/gamepad events to it automatically. - Supports mouse, touch, keyboard, and gamepad events.

-• Notifies you when none of your Views have handled a given input event so that you can handle it in your game if needed.
+Viewshave handled a given input event so that you can handle it in your game if needed. - Gives you control over multiple properties of your input, including customizing when a

 In regards to input handling, it is usually important to detect whether an event was targeting your UI or your game.
 For example, when receiving a “spacebar” event - does that mean that the user wants to make their character jump, or insert an interval in an input field?
 Prysm detects whether an event is targeting your UI or your game automatically and notifies you when it is not handled.
 This means that as long as you execute your game code using Prysm’s OnEventTargetNotFound callbacks, you can always ensure that the event was targeting your game, and not your UI.
 Check out the Unhandled Events section for more information.